Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 America was not founded in a vacuum.

 Christian moral language undeniably shaped public life.
 Many founders absorbed biblical ethics.
 Sermons influenced revolutionary thinking.
 The abolition movement drew heavily from Christian conviction.
 Civil rights movements drew heavily from Christian conviction.

-Church communities shaped local culture.

-Religious institutions often carried moral life when governments failed.
+Churches often carried moral life when governments failed.

 Ignoring that would be dishonest.

 But Christianity was not alone.

-America was also shaped by:

-The Enlightenment.

-Classical republicanism.

-Greco-Roman philosophy.

-English common law.

-Scottish moral philosophy.

-Deism.

-Liberal political theory.

-Pluralism.

-And yes:

-A healthy distrust of concentrated power.
+America was also shaped by the Enlightenment, classical republicanism, Greco-Roman philosophy, English common law, Scottish moral philosophy, deism, liberal political theory, pluralism, and — importantly — a healthy distrust of concentrated power.

 John Locke influenced political rights.